dcunited001/dcunited001.github.io/_posts/2019-04-11-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 dimensions, especially with analytical or exterior methods, one may combinatorially determine the convexity and concavity of surfaces.
 Doing so quickly becomes intractible, so the energy you invest thereto must be channeled wisely, otherwise it is wasted.
-In sociophysical systems, even before the validity the tractibility of problems

-- TODO: end by summarizing the fear/love reading from youtube?
+In sociophysical systems, even before the validity the tractibility of problems...

 [^neuro-social-media]: The constant juxtaposition of the objects
     mental focus has disastrous long-term effects, psychologically and